 - Community Blog

 Home Improvement, Crafts, and More

-A home is a reflection of the the people who live in it.
-A lovingly maintained home radiates the care and attention the dwellers put in it and into each other.
-When the relationship between the dwellers deteriorate, the home gradually becomes messy, faded, and gloomy.
-These DIY bloggers will show you not only how to maintain your home, but also how to fortify its foundations and the relationships in it.
+A home is a reflection of the people who own or live in it.
+A lovingly maintained home radiates the care and attention the dwellers put in it, and into each other.
+When the relationship between the dwellers deteriorates, the home gradually becomes messy, faded, and drab.
+These DIY bloggers will show you how to maintain your home, and how to fortify its foundations and the relationships within it.

 Instead of continuing to be frustrated by her inability to make perfect crafts, Molly Madfis made it her inspiration for the name of her blog, Almost Makes Perfect.
 Now her blog is one of the most followed DIY blogs on the internet.
 It’s been a finalist in Apartment Therapy's Best DIY Blog 2014, The Shorty Awards DIY category 2016, Bloglovin’ Award 2015 and 2016.
 And the blog has also been listed by Yahoo!, Better Homes & Gardens, Curbly, Domino, and Paste as one of the best do-it-yourself blogs to follow.

 The minimalist theme, crisp photos, and assortment of do-it-yourself guides make it a favorite for online readers.

 Run by blogger and avid DIYer Linda Jacobs, DIY Cozy Home specializes in different crafts that make a, well, cozy home.
 Linda enjoys hand-making home and holiday decorations and experimenting with essential oils and herbs to create homemade creams, ointments, and remedies, which she shares with all her readers.
 She also enjoys trying out new recipes she found from the web and telling her readers all about them.

 DIY Cozy Home features Linda’s favorite tips, tricks, guides, tutorials, recipes, DIY projects, and design inspirations from all over the web, which you can try out for yourself.